 In 2009 he was the recipient of an Australia Council Synapse grant (via ANAT), working with WASP and the AAD on fulldome immersive data visualisations of oceanographic datasets.
 He gave a public lecture during a series of three hosted by the University of Tasmania : ‘Antarctica – the Cultural Challenge, – entitled “Envisioning the Sublime: New Representations of the Antarctic in the Information Age”

-In summer 2009-10 he shot a fulldome feature in Antarctica, using self-designed ultra-high-definition motion-controlled stereoscopic HDR fulldome time-lapse and panoramic systems.
-Production and post is occurring during 2010-12.
+In summer 2009-10 he shot a material for a fulldome feature in Antarctica, using self-designed ultra-high-definition motion-controlled stereoscopic HDR fulldome time-lapse and panoramic systems.
+Production and post is ongoing.
 It’s taking so long because it is self-funded and he is not yet a Breatharian and has to take on other work in order to afford it.
 Freedom to pursue original ideas comes at a price: technology is only now catching up to fulldome/VR standards – the tools are currently developing.

 “On behalf of The Peter Rasmussen Trustees, Rosemary Blight said “Peter Morse’s work demonstrates an incredibly high level of technical innovation and practice, including leading work in 3D data visualisation.
 Peter’s works across both sciences and arts opens up ways for compelling narratives to play on all types of screens and in a huge variety of ways.
 Peter is an exciting artist to be awarded the Peter Rasmussen Fellowship.”

 In 2013 he commenced his second PhD – researching in Computational Geophysics, with a focus on developing and implementing new computational strategies for Big Data visualisation and human-computer interaction.
 His supervisors are Dr Anya Reading (CODES- ARC Centre of Excellence in Ore Deposits, UTas) and Prof. Chris Lueg (ICT, Utas) in the Faculty of Science, Engineering and Technology.